Insulated flues improve the draw.

 However, it is not difficult to insulate a liner (just adds cost) so it is up to you.

-Fitting is straightforward.
-Instead of feeding it down the chimney you haul it up the chimney.
+Installing with a chimney wrap: Instead of feeding the flue down the chimney you haul it up the chimney.
 The person at the top has to have a very secure platform (e.g. scaffolding).
 A cherry picker might work but add the liner and wrap weight to the maximum allowed by the cherry picker.

-Vermiculite (Micafil, pictured, is a brand name) is supplied in bags.
+Vermiculite (Micafil) is supplied in bags.
 It is very light and will be taken by the wind easily.

 What other people are saying about us: